cap-js/docs/guides/using-services.md

 cds watch
 ```

 CAP tracks locally running services.
-The service `API_BUSINESS_PARTNER`, which you started as mocked, is registered in file _~/.cds-services.json_. `cds watch` searches for running services in that file and connects to them.
+The mocked service `API_BUSINESS_PARTNER` is registered in file _~/.cds-services.json_. `cds watch` searches for running services in that file and connects to them.

 Node.js only supports *OData V4* protocol and so does the mocked service.
-There might be still some differences to the real remote service if it uses a different protocol, but it's much closer to it than using only one instance.
+There might still be some differences to the real remote service if it uses a different protocol, but it's much closer to it than using only one instance.
 In the console output, you can also easily see how the communication between the two processes happens.

-### Mock Remote Service as OData Service{.impl .java}
+### Mock Remote Service as OData Service {.impl .java}

 You configure CAP to do OData and HTTP requests for a mocked service instead of doing it in-process.
 Configure a new Spring Boot profile (for example `mocked`):